stamilo/sspks/README.md

 Installation
 ============

-This is used by "Mods Packager" to create a SPK file that can be deployed on Synology. install gpg2 on your synology using: ipkg install gpgme
+This code is used as-is by "Mods Packager" to create a SPK file that can be deployed on Synology.
+You will have to install gpg2 on your synology using the following command in a ssh console: ipkg install gpgme

 Contribute
 ==========